Sign In Forgot Password

 Display Featuring the Torah

-In our sanctuary, there is a beautiful display that includes photos of the Torah and the official certificate of loan, as well as an inspiring prayer spoken by Rabbi Harold Reinhart at the reconsecration of Scroll No. 931 at Westminster Synagogue, London, England, in 1968.
-Take a look next time you're here!
+A beautiful display in our sanctuary includes photos of the Torah and the official certificate of loan, as well as an inspiring prayer spoken by Rabbi Harold Reinhart at the reconsecration of Scroll No. 931 at Westminster Synagogue in London in 1968.

 Sanctuary Display